Welcome to Dunmore East Harbour:

 Photo 06 - Harbour Master, Capt.
 Carroll, Going About His Daily Duties

-This photograph captures Captain Carroll mid-stride on the quay, walking up from the lighthouse with purposeful bearing.
-Dressed in his crisp Harbour Master’s uniform—navy jacket with brass buttons gleaming, cap set just so—he carries a weathered notepad in one hand, its pages likely filled with tide calculations or maintenance notes.
-The afternoon sun casts long shadows across the pier behind him, where coils of fishermen’s nets lie like sleeping serpents, waiting for the next outing.
+This photograph captures Captain Carroll mid-stride on the quay, walking up from the lighthouse with a purposeful bearing.
+Dressed in his crisp Harbour Master’s uniform — a navy jacket with brass buttons gleaming, cap set just so — he carries a weathered notepad in one hand, its pages likely filled with tide calculations or maintenance notes.

-Every detail whispers of a working harbour with Capt.
-Carroll—the steady hand guiding it all.
+Every detail whispers of a working harbour, with Captain Carroll the steady hand guiding it all.

 Photo 07 - Martin Glanville - The Lighthouse Keeper